irtsa-dev/bltings/README.md

 capitalize(string)
 // Expects type(s) 'string' for string
-// Will simply make the first item in the provided string uppercase.
+// Will return given string with first item in the provided string uppercase.

 applyFunction(func, list)